rackerlabs/support-how-to/content/cloud-backup/rackspace-cloud-backup-install-the-agent-on-windows.md

 5. Click **Finish** to complete the interactive installation.

-See the Test Windows installation or update section below for the verification steps to test the installation.
+See the Test Windows&reg; installation or update section below for the verification steps to test the installation.

 #### Silent installation

-See [Install the agent on Windows by using silent installation](/how-to/rackspace-cloud-backup-install-the-agent-on-windows-by-using-silent-installation) to learn how to perform a silent installation.
+See [Install the agent on Windows&reg; by using silent installation](/how-to/rackspace-cloud-backup-install-the-agent-on-windows-by-using-silent-installation) to learn how to perform a silent installation.

 **Note:** The silent installation works only when you run it from the administrator account of the server.

-#### Update Cloud Backup agent on Windows
+#### Update Cloud Backup agent on Windows&reg;

-For instructions to update the agent on Windows, see [Update the Rackspace Cloud Backup agent.](/how-to/update-the-rackspace-cloud-backup-agent)
+For instructions to update the agent on Windows&reg;, see [Update the Rackspace Cloud Backup agent.](/how-to/update-the-rackspace-cloud-backup-agent)

-### Test the Windows installation or update
+### Test the Windows&reg; installation or update

 If you performed the silent or interactive installation, test the installation.
 If you performed the updated installation, test the update.